Harness the Power of AmeriCorps to Address Mental Health Challenges in Your Community

 National Human Genome Research Institute Short Course in Genomics

 The National Human Genome Research Institute (NHGRI) is offering a free professional development opportunity for Tribal College faculty teaching genetics, biology, or a related science course.
 NHGRI has funding for air travel, hotel accommodations, and per diem for up to four participants only.
 Selection is based on financial need and distance from course location.
 The free course is at the National Institute of Health, Bethesda, MD, July 3August 3.
-Announcement
+Please note that March 23 is the last day for faculty to submit their applications for this course.
+Announcement, Application

 AmeriCorps VISTAs & Tribal Resilience